 With this in mind, we’ve rounded up a list of 12+ easy and fun fine motor activities for kids, preschool and toddlers that can be repeated daily.
 So, when you need a fun fine motor toddler activity idea, you will know where to find it!

-1. Playing Drums
+1. Playing a Musical Instrument

 Playing a musical instruments is a great fine motor activity that helps also the brain development.
 Drums are easy to learn to play, so let’s start with that one.
 If you don’t want to buy drums, use what you have.
 It works pretty well.